rjbrown57/binman/Readme.md

 ### External Url Support

 binman currently supports fetching version information from github, and then downloading the asset from a seperate url.
-This comes in handle for projects like [kubernetes](github.com/kubernetes/kubernetes) or [helm](github.com/helm/helm).
+This feature is useful for projects like [kubernetes](github.com/kubernetes/kubernetes) or [helm](github.com/helm/helm) who do not store the useful tools in github.
 This allows you to specify a url with the version number replaced with `%s`.
 The correct version will be added in at download time.

 ```
 releases: